symbol/symbol-docs/source/guides/network/supernode-enrollment.rst

 5. **Send the enrolling message**

-   The last bit is to **notify the Controller** that your node wants to enroll the Supernode program.
+   The last bit is to **notify the Controller** that your node wants to enroll in the Supernode program.
 This is done through a conventional :ref:`Transfer Transaction <transfer-transaction>` with no mosaics and a special message:

    .. code-block:: text